miladhamzelou/milad-yii2-mongodb-upload-file/README.md

-# yii2-upload-file
+# yii2-mongodb-upload-file

-Yii2 file upload with database managemen
+Yii2 file upload with database management

 add component to your config